WWakker/peerreview/README.md

 ```

 ## Requirements
-* Stata 10.0 or higher
+* Stata 9.0 or higher
-* Ben Jann's moremata package, downloadable from SSC.